‘PLUGGING AND PLAYING’ - Škoda Enyaq Coupe vRS Independent New Review (Ref:1496/12552)

 Background

 British buyers have always liked Škoda's vRS performance badge.
 The Czech maker even calls this 'a love affair'.
-Well that affection's going to be tested by this car, by far the priciest Škoda ever brought to sale, the Enyaq Coupe vRS.
-This car, also available with vRS trim in the more conventional boxier Enyaq body style, takes the fast EV mechanicals already used in top versions of Volkswagen Group mid-sized Crossover coupe electric vehicles like the Volkswagen ID.5 and the Audi Q4 Sportback e-tron.
-But delivers them here with more of a performance vibe.
-Does it work?
-Let's take a closer look.
+Well that affection has been tested by this car, the Enyaq Coupe vRS.
+At its original launch back in 2023, it was by far the priciest Škoda the brand had ever brought to sale, taking the fast EV mechanicals we'd already seen in top versions of Volkswagen Group mid-sized Crossover coupe electric vehicles like the Volkswagen ID.5 and the Audi Q4 Sportback e-tron.
+This Škoda though, delivered them with more of a performance vibe.

 Driving Experience